antocreo/pitch_fixed_buttons/Readme.md

 The toy will engage the children in pitch recognition, motor coordination, memory and collaboration.

 * * * * *
-This version has variable buttons
+This version has fixed  buttons